Community intravenous antibiotic service (CIVAS)

 We help patients with:

-- Severe infections – such as meningitis, endocarditis, urology infections
+- severe infections such as meningitis, endocarditis, urology infections

-- Failure of oral therapy – cellulitis
+- failure of oral therapy like cellulitis

-- Deep seated infection – abscess
+- deep seated infection such as abscess

-- Nil by mouth (unable to eat or drink)
+- nil by mouth (unable to eat or drink)

-- No oral alternative- some multi-drug resistant infections
+- no oral alternative, some multi-drug resistant infections

-- Diuretic therapy – heart failure patients
+- diuretic therapy – heart failure patients

-- Diabetic foot patients
+- diabetic foot patients

 Referrals